santsys/aruba-clearpass-api/README.md

 This library is a simple "helper" library for interfacing with the Aruba ClearPass API.
 It is still very much in development, but updates will come as requested or needed.

+In v2 we have replaced [request](https://github.com/request/request) with [axios](https://github.com/axios/axios) and implemented async/await promise based functionality to all processes.
+The old functionality remains the same, but is now based on axios requests and a little cleaner, we think.

 ## Example